-Fiji is one of the most beautiful countries in the world, and its people, despite not having much by Western standards, are some of the happiest people on earth.
-But beyond the luxury resorts and cheerful smiles is a country that is still in need of so much.
+Fiji is one of the most beautiful countries in the world, and its people, despite not being wealthy by Western standards, are some of the happiest on earth.
+But beyond the luxury resorts and cheerful smiles is a country in need of so much.

-I'm not saying don't enjoy that cocktail.
-Fijian resorts are amazing, and you shouldn't feel guilty about enjoying your hard-earned vacation here.
-But it's important to remember when you're traveling to developing countries that just the act of traveling there doesn't always help the country in a positive way.
+It's important to remember when you're traveling to developing countries that just the act of traveling there doesn't always help the country in a positive way.
 Many resorts cause damage to the environment just by being built.
 Often, money spent on expat-owned businesses doesn't stay in the country.
-There's also a huge pay gap between expats and locals, which becomes an issue when prices rise due to tourist demand.

-While acknowledging those things as a reality is important, it shouldn't discourage you from taking a holiday to Fiji.
+While acknowledging this reality is important, it shouldn't discourage you from taking a holiday to Fiji.
 In fact, there are several things you can do during your time here that can make a positive impact.
-Keep reading to find out five great ways you can give back to this beautiful South Pacific country!
+Keep reading to find out some ethical travel tips for Fiji.

 You can also contact your hotel or tour company in advance to see if they help support any local villages.
 Some activities, like the Ecotrax railway tour in Sigatoka, encourage guests to bring items for the children in the villages they pass through.

-Keep in mind that some items are better than others - bandaids and pencil crayons are always welcome while candy is discouraged due to a lack of access to proper dental care, as well as Fiji's high level of diabetes.
+Keep in mind that donations of candy are discouraged due to a lack of access to proper dental care, as well as Fiji's high level of diabetes.

 Help the animals

-There are many shelters in Fiji that try to help by taking animals off the street and putting them up for adoption, as well as providing essential services like de-sexing and vaccinations.
-However, these organizations are run on donations, and are always in desperate need of support.
+There are several shelters in Fiji that try to help by taking in stray animals and putting them up for adoption, as well as providing veterinary services like de-sexing and vaccinations.
+However, these organizations don't have nearly enough resources and are always in desperate need of support.